 A stop by small chocolate shops wherever you visit can be a wonderful way to taste products by local food artisans, and it’s easy to sample a piece of two without spending a lot.
-(In my hometown of Kansas City, I always head for Christopher Elbow Artisanal Chocolates and the more traditional comforts of Annedore’s.)
+(In my hometown of Kansas City, I always head for Christopher Elbow Artisanal Chocolates for beautiful, jewel-like bonbons, and the more traditional comforts of Annedore’s.)
 Stops on our NY tour included:

 - Jacques Torres Chocolate Haven.
 Mr. Chocolate has a few locations around the city, but nothing beats a trip to the source in Soho, where the chocolates are made.
 Really, who can resist a place called Chocolate Haven?
 Where you can sit at the marble counter and have a signature Wicked hot chocolate (frozen for summer)?
 Bonus: Jacques is very hands-on with the factory’s operations and was even spotted on our Saturday visit, before donning his motorcycle helmet and scooting out the door.

 - Kee’s Chocolates.
 A low-key shop in Soho with a small, but innovative selection of truffles (and French-style macaroons) made on site.
 Lisa could be heard muttering ‘’mmmmm’’ every few seconds as she slowly consumed her coconut truffle while walking down the street.

 - MarieBelle Sweets.
 Time for another Soho shopping break, where the European-style café in back serves chocolates and teas.
 MarieBelle’s ganache-filled chocolates are like miniature silk-screened works of art; my caramel square looked much like a blue and white Delft tile.
 The real surprise here was a saffron ganache that pairs amazingly well with chocolate.